AndrewWalker251/traffic_sign_classifier/writeup_AW.md

 ##### Test 5 Grayscale

-- Still a variance problem - maybe i need more data?
+Still a variance problem - maybe I need more data?
 Augmentation?
-- Could going greyscale help?
-There isn't a great deal of color variation anyway and the shape changes are the most important.
-- Go for a learning rate somewhere in the middle of the two so it doens't take so long? lr = 0.001 batch size = 128
+There isn't a great deal of color variation and the shape changes are the most important so worth testing greyscale. lr = 0.001 batch size = 128
 Test 5 is grayscale